Finding The Best Email Marketing Tool For Your Content

 Cost

-Free for up to 2,000 subscribers and 12,000 emails per month.
-The downside to the free plan is that you get limited features with the free plan.
-After that, pricing for plans varies depending on your number of subscribers and features you want access to.
+With the free plan, you can have up to 500 subscribers and 12,000 emails per month.
+The downside to the free plan is that you get very limited features with the free plan.
+After that, pricing for plans varies depending on the number of subscribers and features you want access to.

 Opt-in forms and landing pages